richelbilderbeek/awk_course/docs/morning_session/what_is_awk.md

     input_1[Female Anna\nMale Bert\nFemale Carla] --> AWK_1['/Male/'] --> output_1[Male Bert]
 ```

-> A view of what AWK does
+> AWK can be applied as a filter.

 ## Exercises